 Do you or your financial professionals have legal or disciplinary history?

 No, free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.

 As a financial professional, do you have any disciplinary history?
 For what type of conduct?

-Additional information and disclosures pertaining to DSAM are available through the Investment Adviser Public Disclosure site , or through a request for the adviser’s ADV 2A/2B or Form CRS to email@example.com, or by clicking here.
+Additional information and disclosures pertaining to DSAM are available through the Investment Adviser Public Disclosure site https://adviserinfo.sec.gov/, or through a request for the adviser’s ADV 2A/2B or Form CRS to firstname.lastname@example.org, or by clicking here.
 To request up to date information you may reach DSAM at (213) 687–9170.